המוסד למען קדושת חיי אדם

 The contrast between the blessings and the curses makes a dramatic argument in favor of total acquiescence with sincere gratitude and reverence.
 Blessings promised are robust fertility, healthy offspring, plentiful crops, peace of mind and soul, territorial security, military readiness, financial success, good reputation and Divine providence.

-Curses guaranteed are lackluster fertility, sick offspring, unhappy family life, starvation, anxiety and fear, disease, military unpreparedness, invasion, terrorism, genocide, drought, disability, exile, business failure, contempt, tyranny and enslavement.
+Curses guaranteed are low fertility rates, sick offspring, unhappy family life, starvation, anxiety and fear, disease, military unpreparedness, invasion, terrorism, genocide, drought, disability, exile, business failure, contempt from others, tyranny and enslavement.

-The portion closes with reassurances that spiritual growth and love of God come only after pain and suffering self-imposed through conceit and willfulness.
-Every day is a day when we can allow circumstances to humble us.
-Today is the day when we can discard selfishness and reconstitute ourselves as channels of Divine inspiration.
-In our Haftarah this week, Yeshayahu (Isaiah) 60:1-22, Isaiah reprises this reassuring theme.
+The portion closes with reassurances that spiritual growth and love of God come only after great pain and suffering.
+Every day is a day when we can allow circumstances to humble us so we can reconstitute ourselves as channels of Divine inspiration.
+In our Haftorah this week, Yeshayahu (Isaiah) 60:1-22, Isaiah reprises this reassuring theme.

-Perhaps Moses means to inspire the people into adherence, perhaps he means to scare them into obedience.
-Whatever his intentions, our history as chronicled in Tanakh clearly shows a correlation between God centered living and flourishing, as well as a correlation between human secularism and suffering.
+Perhaps Moses means to inspire the people into compliance, perhaps he means to scare them into obedience.
+Whatever his intentions, our history clearly shows a correlation between God centered living and flourishing, as well as a correlation between secularism and suffering.

 Please share this and our other content on your social media to amplify our message in this troubled world.
 Thank you.